-Subproblem decompositions for solvable classes are known a priori and thus provide an analytical solution for the assigned manipulators. \figref{fig:SolvableManipulators} shows an overview of analytically solvable manipulators alongside a model of the decision process that we use to obtain their respective subproblem decomposition.
+Subproblem decompositions for classes 8 and 9 are given by~\cite{elias_canonical}.
+Additionally, we obtain decompositions for class 3 and classes 5--7 using the derivations presented in the \hyperref[sec:newDecompositions]{Appendix} and on our website.
+If a subproblem decomposition is not known for the resulting class, we invert the chain as described in \Secref{sec:KinematicInversion} and try again.
+If the remodeling and inversion procedure yields a class with a known decomposition, we can obtain the complete analytical solution set for arbitrary end-effector poses in the workspace.
+We refer to remodeling, inversion, and class assignment as the derivation process.

+To cope with analytically unsolvable manipulators (e.g., with seven or more joints), we can employ an~\textit{uninformed search} for a set of joints that, when locked in place, yields a solvable manipulator.
+This is done by iterating over all possible combinations of locked joints and applying the derivation algorithm in~\figref{fig:MethodOverview}.
+Up until now, to the best of our knowledge, such a search algorithm could not be employed with mathematical certainty (i.e., via analytical expressions) in a reasonable time and is only made feasible by the fast derivation times of our method.